-Please take the time to review the applicable priorities, program and application requirements, selection criteria, and all the application instructions thoroughly.
-An application will not be evaluated for funding if the applicant does not comply with all the procedural rules that govern the submission of the application or the application does not contain the information required under the program (34 CFR§75.216(b) and (c)).
+Please take the time to review the applicable priorities, selection criteria, and all the application instructions.
+An application will not be evaluated for funding if the applicant does not comply with all the procedural rules that govern the submission of the application or the application does not contain the information required under the program (34 C.F.R. § 75.216 (b) and (c)).